 Osteoarthritis is another type of arthritis that occurs when joints degenerate or wear out.
 It is considered as a natural aging process; but, certain factors like heredity, muscle weakness, etc., are believed to cause it.
 Stiff joints in the morning is the classic symptom of osteoarthritis.

 Bursitis is the inflammation of the bursa or the fluid filled sacs located in joints of shoulders, knees or hips.
 Repetitive movement of a particular joint is the major cause of bursitis.
 Rheumatoid arthritis, gout, etc., can also lead to bursitis.
 Stiffness, pain and swelling in joints are the typical symptoms.

-Reiter's Syndrome, also known as Reactive arthritis (ReA), is an inflammatory autoimmune disorder that usually follows an intestinal, or a genital or urinary tract infection.
-People suffering from Reiter's Syndrome also experience any one of the following conditions: urethritis, cervicitis, prostatitis, cystitis, eye problems or skin sores.
-This condition is mostly observed in males.
+Reiter's Syndrome or Reactive arthritis (ReA) is an inflammatory autoimmune disorder that usually follows an intestinal or genital or urinary tract infection.
+People suffering from Reiter's Syndrome also experience any one of these conditions: urethritis, cervicitis, prostatitis, cystitis, eye problems or skin sores.
+The condition is mostly observed in men.

 Fibromyalgia, injury to the joints can also cause joint pain and stiffness.
 Apart from these, rigid joints during pregnancy is quite a common symptom observed by all pregnant women.
 Taking rest is the only effective treatment for it.
 In case, bleeding from joints is observed, you should look for emergency medical treatment.

 The most effective home remedy for joint pain and stiffness is massage or applying heat.
 Secondly, you may consider taking over-the-counter painkillers.
 But, if the pain does not subside immediately even on following these quick remedies, you need to consult the doctor to diagnose the underlying cause.